walmartdigital/k8s-101/labs/02-monitoring-and-healthchecks/02-monitoring-and-healthchecks.md

 curl http://127.0.0.1:10081/readiness/status
 ```

-Wait about 45 seconds and get the status of the `healthy-monolith` Pod using the `kubectl get pods` command:
+Get the status of the `healthy-monolith` Pod using the `kubectl get pods -w` command:

 ```
-kubectl get pods healthy-monolith
+kubectl get pods healthy-monolith -w
 ```
+Make sure to leave this command running.

-Use the `kubectl describe` command to get more details about the failing readiness probe:
+In another terminal, use the `kubectl describe` command to get more details about the failing readiness probe:

 ```
 kubectl describe pods healthy-monolith